(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 The answer is – it depends.
 For most couples, hiding money from a spouse or partner can cause more serious relationship problems.

-But some tough life situations can necessitate hiding money away from a partner.
+Yet, some tough life situations can necessitate hiding money away.

 You’re planning to escape an abusive relationship.

 Escaping from a physically or emotionally abusive relationship takes a ton of courage.
 If you’re devising plans to leave an abusive relationship, you'll need money to help you (and your children) escape the situation.

 Setting aside money for food, shelter, and transportation can help you leave a scary and dangerous situation.